 27th Laird of Hunterston.
-1864 - 1940Though Aylmer is not the most internationally famous of Hunters his, fairly recent, contribution to the Hunter story is the biggest and deserves at least a full page.
+1864 - 1940Though Aylmer is not the most internationally famous of Hunters, his recent, contribution to the Hunter story is the biggest and deserves at least a full page.
 After the 1914 - 18 war Aylmer set to restore / renovate the estate.
-Without his large financial outlay Hunterston castle, house and estate wouldn't be habitable today.
+Without his large financial outlay Hunterston castle, house and estate would not be habitable today.

 Dec 21, 2015William Hunter